+'''

 2.1.
 Model description

 2.1.1.
 From CASTANEA to PDG-Arena

-PDG-Arena was designed as an extension of PDG (which stands for Physio-Demo-Genetics, Oddou-Muratorio and Davi, 2014), an individual-based and spatially explicit model that combines: (1) the process-based model CASTANEA to simulate tree ecophysiology, (2) demographic processes allowing to model tree survival and reproduction and (3) a quantitative genetics simulation module accounting for the heritability and intraspecific diversity of key life history trait of the CASTANEA model.
-While PDG is built with the idea of simulating the evolutionary dynamics of functional traits of importance for adaptive forestry in regular monospecific stands (Lefèvre et al., 2014), PDG-Arena is designed to simulate ecological interactions between trees in diverse, multispecific stands.
+PDG-Arena was developed designed as an extension of PDG (Oddou-Muratorio and Davi, 2014)

+123

+with the aim to simulate the functioning of a diverse, multispecific stand(which

+stands for Physio-Demo-Genetics), a model developed on the Capsis modeling

+125

+platform (Oddou-Muratorio and Davi, 2014; Dufour-Kowalski et al., 2012).
+PDG

+126

+is an individual-based and spatially explicit model that combines: (1) the process-

+127

+based model CASTANEA to simulate tree ecophysiological functioning ecophysiology,

+128

+(2) demographic processes allowing to model tree survival and reproduction and

+129

+(3) a quantitative genetics simulation module accounting for the heritability and

+130

+intraspecific diversity of key life history trait of the CASTANEA model.
+While

+131

+PDG is built with the idea of simulating the evolutionary dynamic dynamics of

+132

+functional traits of importance for adaptive forestry in regular monospecific stands

+(Lefèvre et al., 2014), PDG-Arena is designed to simulate ecological interactions

+134

+between trees -

+135

+in diverse, multispecific stands.

+136

+CASTANEA is an ecophysiological forest growth model that simulates the dy-

+137

+namics of homogeneous stands (Figure 1).
+Among others, it has been

+parameterized and validated on common beech (Fagus sylvatica L., Dufrêne

+139

+et al., 2005) and silver fir (Abies alba Mill., Davi and Cailleret, 2017).
+CAS-

+140

+TANEA is composed of five equal-sized leaf layers that perform photosynthesis

+141

+'''

-CASTANEA is an ecophysiological forest growth model that simulates the dynamics of homogeneous stands (Figure 1a).
-Among others, it has been parameterized and validated on common beech (Fagus sylvatica L., Dufrêne et al., 2005) and silver fir (Abies alba Mill., Davi and Cailleret, 2017).
-CAS-TANEA is composed of five equal-sized leaf layers that perform photosynthesis based on stomatal conductance and on the level of radiation received by each layer, which is determined using a horizontally homogeneous multi-layer radiation model.
+based on stomatal conductance and on the level of radiation received by each layer, which is determined using a horizontally homogeneous -multi-layer -radiation model.
 The resulting gross primary production, minus autotrophic respiration, is then allocated into the leaf, fine root, coarse root, branch, trunk and reserves compartments (Davi et al., 2009).
 The amount of leaf transpiration is determined by net radiation, stomatal conductance as well as ambient temperature and vapor pressure deficit.
-The stomatal conductance, limiting photosynthesis and transpiration, is controlled by soil water deficit (using the critical threshold of relative extractable water REW_c in Granier et al., 1999).
-Lastly, leaf surface growth is controlled by day length and mean temperature.
-The temporal scale of the processes in CASTANEA is the same as that of PDG-Arena, as shown in Table 1.
+The stomatal conductance, limiting photosynthesis and transpiration, is controlled by soil water stressdeficit.
+Lastly, leaf phenology surface growth is controlled by day length and mean temperature.

+The temporal scale of the processes in CASTANEA are the same in is the same as that of PDG-Arena, as shown in Table 1 Table 1.